wilcho-vnz/webpack-boilerplate/README.md

 ## How to

+### Handle pug files

+html files from pug files are generated when the command build is used

 ### Handle background images

 The files used as background images should be stored in src/assets/img/ and in your sass files call it, for example: